Instructions for Recovering from Breast Augmentation

 ACTIVITY after Breast Augmentation

 - Exercise.
 Light physical activity may be resumed 2-3 weeks after surgery.
 Remember to start easy and build back up to your previous exercise levels.
-At 6- 8 weeks or when further instructed by Dr. Anderson, more intense exercise can be started.
+At 6- 8 weeks or when further instructed by our plastic surgeons, more intense exercise can be started.
 Just know that swelling may transiently be worse with exercise.